 The answer is a resounding yes, and thanks to the work of many, including Denny Civic Solutions and DMMConsulting, many babies in Pennsylvania’s Level 3 (and above) NICUs are now receiving donor milk – and the results are amazing.

 Tackling a problem like this starts with strong, committed leadership.
-Led by a visionary lactation consultant and an amazing board of medical advisors, the Three Rivers Mothers’ Milk Bank began with a sound business plan.
+Led by a visionary lactation consultant and an amazing board of medical advisors, the Mid-Atlantic Mothers’ Milk Bank (formerly Three River’s Mothers’ Milk Bank) began with a sound business plan.
 That plan included a list of action items that would help turn the Milk Bank into a reality – and that’s where Denny Civic Solutions came in.

 First things first – DCS captured a deep understanding of the history and facts in order to comprehend the science, benefits, and concerns that surround donor breast milk.
 We learned that many countries have been using donor milk for years, that the science backs the idea 100 percent, and that donor milk can reduce length of hospital stays, cut down costs, increase breast feeding rates, and – most of all – save lives.